Key points when claiming for a motorcycle accident

 • The bike must have an adequate pillion seat.

-• Motorcyclists without a full motorbike licence may not carry a pillion passenger.
+• Motorcyclists without a full licence cannot carry a pillion passenger.

 The accident was the fault of the passenger

-Collisions sometimes occur when a passenger does something to cause the rider to lose control.
-However, passengers are not usually at fault for motorcycle accidents accident.
+Collisions can happen if a passenger's actions cause the rider to lose control.
+However, passengers are rarely considered at fault for motorcycle accidents.

 The accident was the fault of another road user